-If your child was born between 1 September 2019 and 31 August 2020 the application period for you to apply for their school place opens on 7 November 2023 and closes on 15 January 2024.
+If your child was born between 1 September 2020 and 31 August 2021 the application period for you to apply for their school place opens on 7 November 2024 and closes on 15 January 2025.
 This is the deadline for on-time applications to be processed in the first round of the allocation of school places.
 Early years providers, nurseries, primary and infant schools will also have information on how to apply and reminders will also be updated on the Families First Information Service social media page: www.facebook.com/FamiliesFirstNEL

-You will be able to Apply Online using the North East Lincolnshire Citizen Portal, or by completing a Common Application Form (CAF).
+You will be able to Apply Online via the North East Lincolnshire Parent Portal, or by completing a Common Application Form (CAF).